supabase/supabase/studio/data/__templates/README.md

 ### Mutations

 The parameter `onError` can be passed when intializing the mutation, where an appropriate UI behavior should be triggered (usually a toast will be fine).
 If `onError` is not provided, we will then default to a toast message that will be called from within the mutation itself which should handle most cases.
 However, if there is a specific way that the error should be handled, then this should be passed via the `onError` parameter.
-(There's no need to repeat the error handling if the default behaviour is sufficient)
+(There's no need to repeat the error handling if the default behavior is sufficient)

 ```jsx
 const { mutateAsync: someAction } = useMutation({